 What does the invalidation of the Privacy Shield mean for Penneo customers?

 If you use Penneo to manage your documents and data, you don’t need to be concerned about the Privacy Shield invalidation as we do not transfer personal data outside the EU.
 Our IT systems and websites are hosted on locations within the EU (Germany and Ireland) by the market-leading cloud infrastructure Amazon Web Services (AWS).
 AWS is a highly secure global data center that maintains the greatest levels of compliance.

 Bottom line – the devil’s in the data

-The Privacy Shield invalidation has left legal departments wondering how they can ensure consistency and reliability in their level of compliance.
+The Privacy Shield invalidation has left legal departments wondering how they can ensure consistency and regulatory compliance.
 The ongoing nature of the issue increases uncertainty and concerns.
 After all, the significant media attention on the subject is due to its global relevance, as the actual impact on the economies of major data hubs and the use of service providers outside of the EU remains to unfold.

 A worthwhile takeaway might be highlighting the need for any company to have an overview of what personal information is being retained and where the data processing and storage take place.
 Leveraging digital solutions like Penneo to manage documents and data allows companies to benefit from a high level of comfort regarding security and privacy.
 Our product is purpose-built to meet the needs of even the most compliance-conscious customers, who trust us with keeping their sensitive information safe and confidential.